Friday, 15 December 2023

 10 years of blogging

 10 years to the day that I published my first blog post on this blog site.
 How I and this blog material have evolved is very significant.
 232 blog posts (including this one), with overall viewership at 136,225 (at time of writing) across the site.
-EDIT: July 2024 175,199.
+EDIT: as of 17 September 2025 209,737.
 Though the stats don't motivate the content on my blog but good to know.
 Thank you to the readers that keep returning and following my journey.

 Me - "Originally following a 'call' in mid-2013 to trust the process of expressing not impressing."

 A surprise hobby it turned out to be, which brought me so much clarity, opportunities and personal and professional impact.
-This blog site evolved into an online space to reflect and discuss my work and life.
+This blog site evolved into an online space to introspect, reflect and discuss my work and life.
 To the left is what I defined as it's purpose.
 Further details on my rationale, writing approach and other open journaling benefits of my blog are in the blog post 'Why openness is good', 'How to create an authentic blog' and 'Voice'.
 But here's an extract that captures a bit of this; "My blog is largely for personal expression so I can look back on my journey - journaling mainly about me, for me, with some intended for other audiences blog post.
 As well as "...writing/typing to think, rather than think to write/type."
 My writing style is usually anecdotal, descriptive and reflects my accessible, pragmatic and simplified nature.
-It is part of my reflective process; digesting, consolidating and forming new directions and focus points.
+It is part of my introspective and reflective process; digesting, consolidating and forming new directions and focus points.
 The process of writing blog posts allows me to gather my thoughts, freshest thinking, think things through and make sense of the mess that is my note taking.
 Which is a reflection of my mind - lots of thoughts and ideas that need to be joined up.
 In most writings the process is more important than the outcome of the blog posts.
 And I rarely revisit my blog posts, unless the need calls.
 I keep things as real and authentic as possible - recording and journaling thoughts, feelings and outputs in the moment which adds further richness, rather than jut relying on-post reflection.
-If I have experienced something and has made me think, I just write on what happened etc."
+If I have experienced something and has made me think, I just write on what happened etc." Sometimes when I revisit my old blog posts, it takes me to that period on what I was thinking and feeling.
+Often bringing a sense of sadness of what I was experiencing, but also feelings of pride of what I have learned and achieved through facing these experiences head on.

 Me - "I really have found a way that works for me.
 And I do feel a sense of personal success with how I use my blog.
 Perhaps a reason is that I don't treat it as a service for others..."